lxly9/progression-respun/README.md

 - **!!** loot table manipulation for balancing
 - **!!** rework crucible
+- **!!** drop trinkets for under armor bundle-like behavior

 - **?** brewing stand can only brew one potion
 - **?** armadillo chestplate with roll-up functionality (idea u/Sea_Honey_2747)
 - **?** custom oxidization behavior
+- **?** temperature system
+  - akin to freezing mechanic, no need for drinking, cooling off, etc.
+  - water in cold biome freezes you
+  - heatstroke mechanic in hot biomes (requires a helmet)

 - rework mending